Bonici History, Family Crest & Coats of Arms

 The surname Bonici was first found in the city of Milan, where earliest records are of the Bonacina family in 1220.

-Important Dates for the Bonici family
+Early History of the Bonici family

 This web page shows only a small excerpt of our Bonici research.
 More information is included under the topic Early Bonici History in all our PDF Extended History products and printed products wherever possible.